Origins of Time, The Ancients, and Future Civilizations.

 The Next Frontier

 Time is a component of a measuring system used to sequence events, to compare the durations of events and the intervals between them, and to quantify the motions of objects.
 Time has been a major subject of religion, philosophy, and science, but defining time in a non-controversial manner applicable to all fields of study has consistently eluded the greatest scholars.
 (Source: http://en.wikipedia.org/wiki/Time)

-One of the oldest religions, Hinduism has viewed time much the same way for over 4,000 years – a series of cycles within cycles within cycles, night and day, sunrise to sunset, season to season, making the experience of time insignificant in their daily lives.
+One of the oldest religions, Hinduism has viewed time much the same way for over 4,000 years – which is nothing more than a series of cycles within cycles within cycles; night and day, sunrise to sunset, season to season - making the experience of time insignificant in their daily lives.

 Later in the century a bell clock was created which gave more prudence to Linear Time in that time management among the masses can now be synchronized.
 With this new creation people could now get up at the same time and coordinate daily events together.
 So the lives of the villagers began to evolve around the bell clock.
 Sleeping, eating, working, praying, or just lounging was all determined by the bell.
 In ancient time the sound was identified as “chimes” of the clock, which coined another modern day phrase “The chimes of Time."

-The calendars of the ancient Egyptian civilization were based on the cycle of the moon.
-The Egyptians later realized that the "Dog Star" in Canis Major, (now known as Sirius), rose next to the sun every 365 days, around the time when the annual inundation of the Nile began.
-Based on this information, they created a calendar based on a 365 day Nile cycle which apparently began around 3100 BCE (Before the Common Era).
+Most calendars of ancient civilizations however were based on the cycles of the moon - the closest celestial body.
+The Egyptians later realized that the "Dog Star" in Canis Major, (now known as Sirius), rose next to the sun every 365 days, around the same time the annual inundation of the Nile began.
+With this scientific discovery, they created a calendar based on a 365 day Nile cycle which apparently began around 3100 BCE (Before the Common Era).

 Is this where we’re heading?
 Is this what we want?